 Resting the pork chops lets their juices redistribute throughout the meat after cooking, and is a very important step for getting the best, juiciest result.

-And that's all there is to getting a batch of these tasty, golden pan-fried beauties on the table.
+And then dig in to the deliciousness! -- That's all there is to it to getting a batch of these tasty, golden pan-fried beauties on the table.

 Simple, quick, easy, tasty, and on the table in about 25 to 30 minutes from start to finish - which makes them a perfect everyday go-to dinner dish.